 15) Test the spare.

 Measure the spare tire’s air pressure with a tire gauge.
 If you do not have a gauge, check the pressure in a nearby gas station.
-Remember to drive carefully because spare tires are just temporary replacements and are not meant for high-speed or long-distance driving.
+Remember to drive and park carefully because spare tires are just temporary replacements and are not meant for high-speed or long-distance driving.

 How long you can drive on a spare largely depends on the type of vehicle you have.
 Some cars can carry a full-size spare, while others can only accommodate a narrow, compact spare.
 Check your car's manual for specific instructions.
 But as a rule of thumb, traveling on a spare tire should be at a maximum of 50 to 70 miles.